Native American Influence/Early Settlers

 New York City.
 This piece was from the September 11, 2001, attack.

 The Chetek Area Museum collects items of interest from the Chetek area only.
-A civil war uniform from Missouri may be priceless, but it must be related to the Chetek area, which includes Dallas, New Auburn and Sand Creek areas.
+A civil war uniform from a different state may be priceless, but it must be related to the Chetek area, which includes Dallas, New Auburn and Sand Creek areas.
 The Acquisition Committee will review the item prior to the donation.
 All donations should be appraised by the donor, the donor will receive a descriptive receipt from the Museum without a cash value.
 Thank you for helping grow the Museum!